ratt-ru/shadeMS/README.md

 ### Plotting residuals

-* If you want to see how well your model fits your data then you can subtract the `MODEL_DATA` column from the `CORRECTED_DATA` column prior to plotting as follows:
+* If you want to see how well your model fits your data then you can subtract the `MODEL_DATA` column from the `CORRECTED_DATA` column prior to plotting.
+For example, to show this residual product on a uv-distance plot:

 ```
 $ shadems --xaxis UV --yaxis CORRECTED_DATA-MODEL_DATA:amp --field 0 --corr XX,YY <msname>